heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   I'm still working on my registration.

 10/Jan/25
-  I couldn't do much today but today was a good day, completed my NYSC registration just in time before the portal closed and I also got a new PC and now I can start pushing more for my pentesting career with a better tool.
+  I couldn't do much today, but it was a good day.
+I completed my NYSC registration just in time before the portal closed, and I also got a new PC.
+Now, with a better tool, I can start pushing more for my pen-testing career.

 11/Jan/25
   I couldn't do any project today because I was setting up my PC and I don't have a Kali here.

 13/Jan/25
-  Tried installing Kali as my default OS but couldn't.
-Now I'm waiting to increase my ROM so I can have more space to do everything, but for now, I'll just focus on sharpening my Python skills.
+  I tried installing Kali as my default OS but couldn't.
+Now, I'm waiting to increase my ROM so I have more space to do everything, but for now, I'll just focus on sharpening my Python skills.

 14/Jan/25
-  Already gotten a Python crash course to revise Python.
+  I have already gotten a Python crash course to revise Python.
 From there I will start building Python projects.

 15/Jan/25
   I've started the Python crash course.

 16/Jan/25
-  No internet today.
+  There is no internet today.

+17/Jan/25
+  Today i did some python test.
+I asked chatgpt to give me some questions on the things i've learnt and i did well getting 90%